Keyboard shortcuts

 }

-Running with ZYN_DEBUG="FieldGetter" cargo build produces:
+Running with ZYN_DEBUG="FieldGetter" cargo build (no injection — props show as placeholders):

 note: zyn::element ─── FieldGetter